githubdatabridge/sih-atellica-root/README.md

 >Edit each service's `.env` file with your specific configuration (see [Environment Configuration](#environment-configuration) section).

 ### 5. Provide Qlik and Server Certificates

+> **IMPORTANT**: The `certificates/` folder must be created manually at the root of the project.
+This folder is **not included in the repository** and must be obtained separately.

-Place the required Qlik and server certificates in a `certificates/` directory at the root of the project:
+Create the `certificates/` directory structure at the root of the project:

 ```
 sih-atellica-root/
- ├── certificates/
+ ├── certificates/           <-- Create this folder manually
-    ├── qlik/
+ │   ├── qlik/               <-- Qlik Sense certificates
+ │   │   ├── client.pem      # Client certificate
+ │   │   ├── client_key.pem  # Client private key
-    │    ├── client.pfx
+ │   │   ├── client.pfx      # Client certificate (PKCS#12 format)
-    │    ├── root.pem
+ │   │   ├── root.pem        # Root CA certificate
+ │   │   ├── root.cer        # Root CA certificate (DER format)
+ │   │   ├── server.pem      # Server certificate
+ │   │   ├── server_key.pem  # Server private key
-    │    └── ...
+ │   │   └── server.pfx      # Server certificate (PKCS#12 format)
+ │   │
-    └── server/
+ │   └── server/             <-- Server SSL certificates (HTTPS)
-          ├── server.crt
+ │       ├── server.crt      # Server certificate
-          ├── server.key
+ │       ├── server.key      # Server private key
+ │       └── server.pfx      # Server certificate (PKCS#12 format)
+ │
+ ├── sih-atellica-qplus-backend/
+ ├── sih-atellica-qlik-service/
-          └── ...
+ └── sih-atellica-qplus-frontend/
 ```

+**To obtain certificates:**
-> **Note**: Contact your team lead for the required Qlik and server certificates.
+1. Contact your team lead for the Qlik certificates (`certificates/qlik/`)
+2. For server certificates (`certificates/server/`), you can either:
+   - Request them from your team lead, OR
+   - Generate self-signed certificates using `mkcert` (see [SSL Certificate Setup](./docs/DEVELOPMENT_GUIDE.md#5-ssl-certificate-setup-for-local-development))

 > **Note**: Ensure the paths in the `.env` files point to these certificate locations.

+> **Note**: The `certificates/` folder is listed in `.gitignore` to prevent accidental commits of sensitive files.

 Wait for all services to start (this may take a few minutes on first run).